jmlovitsch/DialogEDU_screening/README.md

 localhost:3000/articles?page=5&per_page=1&?search=porro => this will return page 5 with one article on each page filtered by the search results "porro".

+PAGE LINKS:

+Navigation page links are present in the header under "Nav-Page-Links" and can be used by the font end to enable links to navigate between pages

 TESTS:

 To run behavior driven development tests execute "rails test" in the command line.